 The ADKAR model can transform a lot of our training programs into real opportunities to learn and change.
-The CLICK and LIM are also useful tools to support Knowledge, Ability and Reinforcement that are critical to creating change through learning.
 Most importantly, the role of executives and leaders in visibly sponsoring training activities to create the desired learning and change is critical.
 Leaders play a critical role in driving successful change efforts, especially in creating awareness, desire and reinforcement.

 There is an obvious need for more leadership participation in learning activities, if truly organizations agree that training is expected to result in a change and are willing to jettison some erroneous beliefs about what training is actually meant to deliver.
-Jeffrey Hiatt who created ADKAR mapped the major payers in a any successful change effort based on the ADKAR model, and clearly showed the importance of executive and leadership in this process (see below, as adapted), and the sidebar on ADKAR.
+Jeffrey Hiatt who created ADKAR mapped the major players in a any successful change effort based on the ADKAR model, and clearly showed the importance of executive and leadership in this process (see below, as adapted), and the sidebar on ADKAR.

 If there is any message I must reinforce it is that leaders must provide the context to create awareness, desire and reinforcement to transform mere training programs into learning opportunities and create real change in their organizations.